Maintaining Vinyl Floors

 - First, go over your floors with a vacuum or broom and get all large debris swept up.
 This is important to do before reaching for a mop, as it is all too common for hair, dirt, and foreign objects to get pushed around and never picked up while mopping.

 - Next, do a soap-free rinse of your floors with water.
-This is to avoid having to expose your floors to heavy cleaners and should be the standard method of cleaning your vinyl floors as long as no one tracks in mud from wearing shoes in the house.
+This is to avoid having to expose your floors to heavy cleaners and should be the standard method of cleaning for your vinyl floors as long as no one tracks in mud from wearing shoes in the house.
 That’s right, if you want to maintain your floors, you’re going to need to adopt a household rule of NO shoes in the house.
 Invest in some plastic overshoes to put at the door.

-If you ever find yourself overwhelmed with the prospect of cleaning your vinyl flooring and want to lean on a professional, you can find affordable services provided by www.eco-steamclean.co.uk, including large commercial cleaning jobs, as well as a wide range of other floor types, like Amitco/Karndean stone, porcelain, and hardwood floors for Liverpool and Wirral areas.
+If you ever find yourself overwhelmed with the prospect of cleaning your vinyl flooring and want to lean on a professional, you can find affordable services provided by www.eco-steamclean.co.uk, including large commercial cleaning jobs, as well as a wide range of other floor types, like Amitco/Karndean stone, porcelain, and hardwood floors for Liverpool and Wirral areas only.